 I am a UX Designer and multi-platform visual artist.
 Based in Burlington, VT.

 My name is pronounced: Shoo-en Ma-ga-han

 (Math + Philosophy) > NASA > Visual Effects > MFA > VR > UX

 My interest in user-centered design goes back to the beginning of my career when I worked on the Web Technologies Team at NASA’s Jet Propulsion Laboratory.
-One of my roles at JPL was Implementation Lead for a suite of web-based applications used on the Cassini mission to Saturn.
-I functioned as the bridge between users and developers, representing user needs through all phases of product planning, design and implementation.
+Working on the design and development of web-based project management tools, I functioned as the bridge between users and developers, representing user needs through all phases of product planning, design and implementation.
 It was a role I relished, as technology evangelist, information architect and people-person/problem-solver.